g-omarsdottir/rock-paper-scissors-lizard-spock-game/README.md

 ![End Page Desktop](/documentation/end-page.png)

 ## Features
 - The website is responsive on all devices and screen sizes.
-- The user lands on a landing page.
+- The user lands on the landing page.
-- After entering and submitting a username, the user is automatically forwarded to the game section.
-- The Header is linked/anchored to the landing page.
+- The Header is linked/anchored to the landing page, so the user can return to home at all times.

-- After completing the game, the user has the option to
-    - return to game page to play again, skipping the landing page and having to enter a username again, or
-    - return to home, navigates to landing page.

 - The user does not have the option to navigate between the website sections, except for navigate to landing page by clicking the anchored header.

+### Interactive Elements
+- Input element for username.
+The user cannot move forward to playing game without entering a username.
+- The username must meet a criteria: consist of characters between one and 10
+    - If the user enters an invalid username, the user is informed
+    - Less than 1 character: alert
+    - More than 10 characters: alert
+        - Input field is cleared automatically

+- Buttons to choose which variable the user wants to play for each round.
+- Button to return to game and play again.
+After completing the game, the user is presented with a return button to return to the game and play again and is automatically forwarded to the game section, skipping the landing page and having to enter a username.
+- Button to return to landing page and enter a new username.
 - All buttons have a pseudo-class for active and hover to give users feedback when a button is pushed.
     - Hover/mouse-over, i.e. when the mouse curser hovers over the buttons:
         - Slight change of background color.